Jon Berti Player Props: Marlins vs. Mets

-After going 1-for-3 in his most recent game, Jon Berti and the Miami Marlins take on the New York Mets (who will start Kodai Senga) at 1:40 PM ET on Sunday.
+After going 1-for-3 in his most recent game, Jon Berti and the Miami Marlins face the New York Mets (who will hand the ball to Tylor Megill) at 1:10 PM ET on Friday.

-He had a one-hit showing in his most recent game (1-for-3) against the Mets.

 Jon Berti Game Info & Props vs. the Mets